jsallred/NLP_Project_Group3/README.md

 In addition to our performance analysis, we have a couple different studies we want to conduct on our data in order to test improvement amongst each individually:
 * *Cross-Domain Performance Hypothesis/Source Credibility Hypothesis*
-Hypothesis: Models trained on articles from one source platform (e.g., Reddit, general online magazines) may not perform as effectively when tested on articles from a different source (e.g., government websites, news cites, etc).
+- Hypothesis: Models trained on articles from one source platform (e.g., Reddit, general online magazines) may not perform as effectively when tested on articles from a different source (e.g., government websites, news cites, etc).
-Method?
+- Method?
 Train models using articles from a specific source platform and evaluate their performance when applied to articles sourced from alternative platforms.

-* *Geopolitical Events Influence Hypothesis* Hypothesis?
-Geopolitical events such as elections, wars, or diplomatic summits will influence the political bias of news articles. (i.e. utilizing headlines to test for bias or not)
+* *Geopolitical Events Influence Hypothesis*
+- Hypothesis: Geopolitical events such as elections, wars, or diplomatic summits will influence the political bias of news articles. (i.e. utilizing headlines to test for bias or not)
-Method?
+- Method?
 Track major geopolitical events and analyze their correlation with changes in political bias scores of news articles around those events.

 * *Length of Article Bias Hypothesis*
-Hypothesis: Longer articles tend to exhibit more nuanced and potentially biased language compared to shorter articles.
+- Hypothesis: Longer articles tend to exhibit more nuanced and potentially biased language compared to shorter articles.
-Method: Compare the length of articles with their assigned political bias scores to assess the relationship between article length and bias.
+- Method: Compare the length of articles with their assigned political bias scores to assess the relationship between article length and bias.

-Impact of Data Size Hypothesis?
+* *Impact of Data Size Hypothesis*
-Hypothesis: Increasing the size of the training data will improve the performance of the RNN models.
+- Hypothesis: Increasing the size of the training data will improve the performance of the RNN models.
-Method?
+- Method?
 Train RNN models using different sizes of training data and observe changes in performance metrics.

 * *Word Frequency Bias Hypothesis*
-Hypothesis: The frequency of certain politically charged words (e.g., "liberal," "conservative") within articles correlates with the perceived political bias.
+- Hypothesis: The frequency of certain politically charged words (e.g., "liberal," "conservative") within articles correlates with the perceived political bias.
-Method?
+- Method?
 Analyze the occurrence of politically charged words in articles and compare it with the assigned political bias scores.

 * *Interpretability Hypothesis (Prefer this as last resort if anything)*
-Hypothesis: Naive Bayes models will be more interpretable compared to RNN and LSTM models.
+- Hypothesis: Naive Bayes models will be more interpretable compared to RNN and LSTM models.
-Method?
+- Method?
 Analyze the feature importance in Naive Bayes models and compare it to the attention weights in RNN and LSTM models.

 ### 1. Environment Setup